FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 - Staging genuine reaction like what you would want to test for in an experiment like this is difficult without a sufficiently awe inspiring prototype
 - Doing the zapping up was much harder given the low ceilings
 - Getting my dogs to cooperate as dangerous beasts was also very difficult
-- I did encounter difficult that the light underneath the saucer could not be seen in a well-lit room.
+- I did encounter difficultly that the light underneath the saucer could not be seen in a well-lit room.
 This required filming in a dark basement which would not be indicative of all potential human, alien interactions.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*